mpanuszko/crud-python-mssql/README.md

 # Product Management System - Northwind Database
-A simple crud for Northwind DB made on Python
+A simple crud for Northwind Database made on Python

 ## Table of Contents
 * [General info](#general-info)